rouyang2017/SISSO/README.md

 Properties from Incomplete Databases with Multi-Task SISSO", submitted to J. Phys.: Mater.
 (2019) (Preprint: arXiv:1901.00948)

-Please read the file Changelog for the update from previous to this new version.
+Please read the file Changelog for the updates from previous to this new version.
 Please use the new input templates.

 Installation